coderefinery/handsonscicomp/source/index.rst

      * Reference material to read, which covers anything you may need.
      * If your university has specific local information to supplement the general info, it can be found here.
      * Practice exercises.
-In the future, doing these will allow you to get study credits.
+Doing these will allow you to get study credits.

 .. _course: